 Moving up the pyramid, we see that social needs are also critical.
 When humans receive no social support or companionship, they become depressed and lose motivation.
 When we’re embarrassed or ostracized, we struggle to think clearly.
 Conversely, when people feel a strong sense of love and belonging, they become better at problem-solving, better at dealing with life’s difficulties, and more willing to take necessary risks.

 Students have great difficulty focusing on schoolwork when they’re being harassed or bullied.
 It’s important for students of all ages to feel comfortable at school, so they can focus on learning and feel confident enough to try new things.
 If your child is struggling academically, it would be smart to check in with him on social issues.
 Of course, it would also be smart to check in on how he’s studying.
 Just be aware that talking with your child about school is a delicate balancing act.

-When the lower levels of Maslow’s pyramid are strong and solid, we’re much more likely to use the outermost layer of the brain.
-This could not be more important.
-The cerebral cortex is responsible for many critical functions, including language, abstract thought, imagination, long-term planning, and morality.
-Activities such as creative problem solving, focusing on a writing project, paying attention to a lecture, carefully reading instructions during an exam, and time-management all require the use of this part of the brain.
-Difficult mental activities simply cannot be done when the cortex isn’t in charge.
+When the lower levels of Maslow’s pyramid are strong and solid, we’re much more likely to use the higher functions of the brain: abstract thought, imagination, long-term planning, and morality.
+Activities such as creative problem solving, focusing on a writing project, paying attention to a lecture, carefully reading instructions during an exam, and time-management all require that our basic needs are met.

 About the Author